Citizens United v. FEC: Arguments before the Supreme Court

-Chief Justice John Roberts wrote the initial opinion of the court, holding that BCRA allowed the showing of the film.
-A draft concurring opinion by Justice Anthony Kennedy argued that the court should have gone much further.
-The other justices in the majority agreed with Kennedy's reasoning, and convinced Roberts to reassign the writing and allow Kennedy's concurrence to become the majority opinion.
-The senior justice in the minority, Justice John Paul Stevens, assigned the dissenting opinion to David Souter.
+Chief Justice John Roberts wrote the initial opinion of the court, holding that BCRA allowed the film to be shown.
+A draft concurring opinion by Justice Kennedy argued that the court should have gone much further.
+The other justices in the majority agreed with Kennedy's reasoning, and convinced Roberts to reassign the opinion and allow Kennedy's concurrence to become the majority opinion.
+The senior justice in the minority, John Paul Stevens, assigned the dissenting opinion to David Souter.
 Souter completed the task shortly before retiring from the court.
-According to Toobin, Souter's dissent went beyond critiquing the majority to air "some of the Court's dirty laundry," accusing Roberts of having manipulated court procedures to reach his desired result—-an expansive decision that changed decades of election law and ruled on issues neither party to the litigation had presented.
+According to Toobin, Souter's dissent went beyond critiquing the majority to air "some of the Court's dirty laundry", accusing Roberts of having manipulated court procedures to reach his desired result—an expansive decision that changed decades of election law and ruled on issues neither party to the litigation had presented.
 According to Toobin, Roberts agreed to withdraw the opinion and schedule the case for re-argument.
-When he did, the questions presented to the parties were, however, more expansive, touching on the issues Kennedy's opinion had identified.
+But when he did, the questions presented to the parties were more expansive, touching on the issues Kennedy's opinion had raised.

-The court issued an order directing the parties to re-argue the case on September 9, 2009, with a discussion of whether it might be necessary to overrule Austin and/or McConnell v.
+The court issued an order directing the parties to reargue the case on September 9, 2009, with a discussion of whether it might be necessary to overrule Austin and/or McConnell v.
 FEC to decide the case.
-The re-argument was one of the first attended by Justice Sonia Sotomayor, who had replaced Souter in the interim.
+The reargument was one of the first attended by Justice Sonia Sotomayor, who had replaced Souter in the interim.
 It was also the first case argued by then-Solicitor General and future Supreme Court Justice Elena Kagan.
-Former Solicitor General Ted Olson and First Amendment lawyer Floyd Abrams argued for Citizens United, and another former Solicitor General, Seth Waxman defended the statute on behalf of various supporters.
+Former Solicitor General Ted Olson and First Amendment lawyer Floyd Abrams argued for Citizens United, and another former solicitor general, Seth Waxman, defended the statute on behalf of various supporters.
 Legal scholar Erwin Chemerinsky called it "one of the most important First Amendment cases in years".

 Opinion of the court

-On January 21, 2010, the court issued a 5–4 decision in favor of Citizens United that struck down the BCRA restrictions on independent political expenditures by corporations as violations of the First Amendment, in a reversal of the District Court opinion.
+On January 21, 2010, the court issued a 5–4 decision in favor of Citizens United that struck down the BCRA restrictions on independent political expenditures by corporations as violations of the First Amendment, reversing the District Court opinion.